w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - **Event logs**
   - *Central repo to store event logs from many applications; * shard on app name or event type
 - **CMS, blogging platforms**
-  - *The absence of a predefined schema *fits well* within content management systems (CMS) or website management applications, to handle comments, registrations and user profiles
+  - *The absence of a predefined schema *fits well* within content management systems (CMS) or website management applications, to handle comments, registrations, and user profiles
 - **Web Analytics or Real-Time Analytics**
   - *The ability to update only specific fields* enables fast update of analytical metrics
   - *Text indexing* enables real-time sentiment analysis and social media monitoring
 - **E-commerce applications**
-  - *Schema flexibility is often required* to store products and orders, as well as to enable schema evolution without incurring into refactoring or migration costs
+  - *Schema flexibility is often required* to store products and orders, as well as to enable schema evolution without incurring refactoring or migration costs

 # Document: real use cases